electron/rfcs/text/0000-corner-smoothing.md

 ## Reference-level explanation

+Integration with macOS's design language is a primary goal for this proposal.
+Enabling design customization is a secondary goal.

 To implement corner smoothing we will patch Blink with two additions: a CSS property and support for painting smooth corners.

 ### CSS Property